 Ship suffers engine trouble in Suez Canal, no impact on traffic - SCA

-CAIRO (Reuters) - A container ship broke down in the Suez Canal on Friday but was refloated and repaired with no impact on traffic in the waterway, the Suez Canal Authority (SCA) said.
+A container ship broke down in the Suez Canal on Friday but was refloated andrepaired with no impact on traffic in the waterway, the Suez Canal Authority (SCA) said.

 The 353-metre (1,158-foot) Maersk Emerald experienced sudden engine failure near Ismailia during its passage southwards through the canal but was refloated by tugs and went to a waiting area for technical checks, the SCA and canal sources said.